 If you haven’t heard yet, there’s a new photography competition called the Natural Landscape Photography Awards.
 It is, in their words, a competition “celebrating the artistic achievements of landscape photographers who dedicate themselves to capturing the beauty of the landscape in a realistic manner.”

-Now let me say up front that I don’t think art should have any limits, and people should be free to create anything they want, in any manner they want (as long as they’re not deliberately deceiving people about how an image was made).
+Now let me say up front that I don’t think art should have any limits, and people should be free to create anything they want, in any manner they want (as long as they’re not harming anyone or deliberately deceiving people about how an image was made).

 But in my own work I try to celebrate the beauty and variety of nature.
 I think the natural world is wonderful and amazing, and I try to show that without enhancing my images in an unrealistic way.
 Plus, for me, part of the fun of landscape photography is trying to put myself in the right place at the right time to see some of the most beautiful places in the world at their most beautiful moments.
 It changes the game – and for me, decreases the enjoyment – if I can just add in a different sky later.